Thrive is a brand from the multi-level marketing company Le-Vel®- producing products such as shakes, flavored drinks, supplements.

 Sugar/Sweeteners: The Potential Dangers of Sucralose and Maltodextrin

-There is only 2g of sugar in each shake serving, which is great, because sugar is a leading cause of weight gain, as it causes insulin resistence, causing you to eat more than you should.
+There is only 2g of sugar in each shake serving, which is great, because sugar is a leading cause of weight gain.

 The problem is that this shake instead includes artificial sweeteners sucralose and maltodextrin, and research shows that they can actually work the same way as real sugar in your body, leading to weight gain and potential health issues.